-- Commitment to end new fossil fuel expansion now. - Commitment to a fast, fair and full phase out of existing fossil fuels With a roadmap, clear accountability mechanisms, and expectation that this commitment is implemented through national plans contained in NDCs (Nationally Determined Contributions). - Fast Reaching fossil free energy systems by 2050 at the latest with significant progress in a managed decline of fossil fuel production and use by 2030. - Fair All are committed to act in particular major emitters with rich historically polluting countries going the fastest and providing increased financial support for just transition into renewable energy systems in poorer countries. - Full All fossil fuels must be phased out not down.
+- Commitment to end new fossil fuel expansion now. - Commitment to a fast, fair and full phase out of existing fossil fuels With a roadmap, clear accountability mechanisms, and expectation that this commitment is implemented through national plans contained in NDCs (Nationally Determined Contributions). - Fast Reaching fossil free energy systems by 2050 at the latest with significant progress in a managed decline of fossil fuel production and use by 2030. - Fair All are committed to act in particular major emitters like Canada with rich historically polluting countries going the fastest and providing increased financial support for just transition into renewable energy systems in poorer countries. - Full All fossil fuels must be phased out not down.
 Any promises on abatement technologies cannot be used to green-light fossil fuel expansion or to delay transition to renewables.
-Nor can protection and restoration of forests and other carbon rich ecosystems be used to avoid fossil fuel phase out, but instead must complement it. - Commitment to triple renewables and double energy efficiency Necessary, but not enough without commitment to also phase out fossil fuels. - Commitment to fossil free politics Progress towards far reaching reforms to address the influence of the fossil fuel industry in global and national climate politics.
+Nor can protection and restoration of forests and other carbon rich ecosystems be used to avoid fossil fuel phase out, but instead must complement it. - Commitment to triple renewables and double energy efficiency Necessary, but not enough without commitment to also phase out fossil fuels. - Commitment to fossil free politics Progress towards far reaching reforms to address the influence of the fossil fuel industry in global and national climate politics. - Commitment to scale up pathways to accelerate a just transition, based on the Just Transition Work Programme established at COP27.